davidlopezre/testing_gh/openapi/docs/CookBook.md

 # CookBook REST API
-Thiss is an API that allows you to access a collectively created cookbook.
+Tdhiss is an API that allows you to access a collectively created cookbook.

 ## Features